SleipnirGroup/Choreo/README.md

 - Physical experimentation
 - System Identification methods

+### Pronounciation: Khoreúō /  khor - eh - vo

+Derived from Greek word χορεύω, which means to dance.

 If none of these techniques are possible, a reasonable estimate of MoI would be `mass * length * width / 6` based on the assumption of a rectangle of uniformly-distributed mass.

 ## Tauri Recommended IDE Setup